kengentenerende/ThreatHunting/THP_EID_LOG_SIEM.md

 |----------------------------|-------------------------|
 |    Event ID 4625       |    failed logon     |
 |    Logon Type 3        |    network logon    |

+### Hunting Successful / Failed Logons

+**Event ID 4625**
+- An account failed to log on Windows keeps track of the account log on failed activities under event ID 4625
+- Good indicator of brute force attack or password spraying
+- Once attacker is performing brute force attack, they tend to get failed logons
+- Password Spray is one way to get into the systems using collected dumped credentials such as pastebin, darkweb, paid services, etc
+- We also need to look for a rapid succession of failed attempts to the same machine, or machines, repeatedly for a small space of time with each attempt

 ## Hunting Pass The Hash